typesupply/opentype-cookbook/website/content/rules.md

 ### Replace One With Many

-To replace a sequence of things with a single thing, you do this:
+To replace a single thing with a sequence of things, you do this:

     :::fea
     sub target by replacement sequence;